craftcms/docs/docs/5.x/reference/field-types/users.md

 # Users Fields

-Users fields type allow you relate [users](../element-types/users.md) to other elements.
+Users fields allow you relate [users](../element-types/users.md) to other elements.

 <!-- more -->